 - Olive oil spray

-- 2 medium zucchini about 1 lb. total weight
+- 2 medium zucchini - about 1 pound total weight

-- 1 ¼ teaspoon Diamond Crystal kosher salt divided
+- 1 ¼ teaspoon Diamond Crystal kosher salt - divided; or ¾ teaspoon of any other salt

 - ½ teaspoon garlic powder